Top 15 Sites to Get Royalty Free Music for Podcasts

 Duo‑run library focused on storytelling cues for film and podcasts, with a diverse range of styles.
 Best known for offering both free MP3s and commercial upgrades.
 The catalogue leans toward narrative textures that sit well under speech.

 Price: Free with credit.
-Broadcast licence typically US$40 per item with high‑quality WAV and a licence document.
+Broadcast licence typically costs $40 per item with high‑quality WAV and a licence document.

 Musopen

-Price: Free tier with daily limits.
-Member plan US$55 per year unlocks unlimited downloads and lossless audio.
+Price: Free tier with daily limits; Member plan $55/year unlocks unlimited downloads and lossless audio.

 TeknoAXE